muskanTaza/Dash.Readme-docs/reference/JAVASCRIPT SDK/integrating-only-for-cards-1/custom-flow.md

 ## Fetching the client-token (server-side)

 1. Submitting the payment to create a charge will require a `client_token` which is the unique identifier for a payin or a customer session on your website/application.
-2. This unique token is generated as a response of the payin created by a server call to Tazapay's <a href = "https://docs.tazapay.com/reference/create-payin"> payin API</a>.
+2. This unique token is generated as a response of the payin created by a server call to Tazapay's <a href="https://docs.tazapay.com/reference/create-payin"> payin API</a>.
    ```Text JSON
    {
        "status": "success",